-6-Series, XT-Series, AT-Series and the 97EHD alternators feature dual internal cooling fans, and are designed to provide maximum cooling protection when rotated in a clockwise rotation (looking at the front of the alternator when mounted on the engine).
+6-Series, XT-Series and AT-Series alternators feature dual internal cooling fans, and are designed to provide maximum cooling protection when rotated in a clockwise rotation (looking at the front of the alternator when mounted on engine).
 Using 6-Series, XT-Series or AT-Series alternators in reverse (counter-clockwise) rotation applications may affect alternator cooling and performance.
-Large case 94, 95, 97, and 98-Series alternators feature bi-directional fans, which are equally effective in normal or reverse rotation applications.
+Large case 94, 95, 97, 97EHD and 98-Series alternators feature bi-directional fans, which are equally effective in normal or reverse rotation applications.